pdfshift/www.pdfshift.io/content/privacy.md

 NAME | PURPOSE
 --- | ---
 [Stripe](https://stripe.com) | Our payment gateway.
 This allows us to accept credit card payments securely.
-[Google Analytics](https://analytics.google.com/analytics/web/) | Our visitor’s statistics.
+[Plausible](https://plausible.io) | Our visitor’s statistics.
 We track visits from our server so the Google javascript is not installed and you are never tracked.
 (Your IP is anonymized, no cookies or tracking device are installed on your computer).
 [Mailgun](https://mailgun.com) | Mailgun is used on PDFShift’s application to send Email.
 [Customer.io](https://customer.io) | We use Customer.io to send you emails related to your account and general messages like newsletters.
 [Amplitude](https://amplitude.com) | We track a few key metrics on our service and Amplitude help us visualize them.
 All the data are anonymized.
 [Sentry](https://sentry.io) | We use sentry to retrieve, review and handle issues that might occurs within PDFShift.
-[ProveSource](https://provesrc.com) | We use ProveSource to inform about recent purchases done by other via a widget on the website.

 Here is a list of the cookies we use in PDFShift: